ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 Copy a Workflow Template
 -------------------------------

-|at| allows you the ability to copy a workflow template.
+AWX allows you the ability to copy a workflow template.
 If you choose to copy a workflow template, it **does not** copy any associated schedule, notifications, or permissions.
 Schedules and notifications must be recreated by the user or admin creating the copy of the workflow template.
 The user copying the workflow template will be granted the admin permission, but no permissions are assigned (copied) to the workflow template.

 1. Access the workflow template that you want to copy from the **Templates** menu on the left navigation bar or while in the Workflow Job Template Details view, scroll to the bottom to access it from a list of templates.